 Yes.
 Amendment 3 included a significant automatic expungement provision for qualifying prior marijuana offenses.
 Missouri residents with low-level cannabis possession and related convictions became eligible for automatic clearing of those records under the new law.
 This was one of the most sweeping expungement provisions included in any state legalization measure.
 The Missouri State Public Defender’s office and local courts have been processing expungements since 2023.

-Can I visit a Vermont dispensary as a Missouri resident?
 Yes.
 Vermont’s adult-use law welcomes any adult 21 or older regardless of home state.
-A valid government-issued ID proving your age is all you need no Missouri ID specifically, and no medical card.
-Visit Juana’s Garden in Montpelier, Vermont a licensed boutique for adults 21 and older.
+A valid government-issued ID proving your age is all you need β no Missouri ID specifically, and no medical card.
+As of July 1, 2026, Vermont’s purchase limit increased to 2 ounces per transaction under Act 176, closer to Missouri’s own 3-ounce limit.
+Visit Juana’s Garden in Montpelier, Vermont β a licensed boutique for adults 21 and older.
 Join our Amigos Rewards program and check our community events during your visit.

 Final Thoughts

-Missouri’s adult-use cannabis market is one of the more successful recent legalizations in the country a large dispensary network, a competitive tax rate, automatic expungement built into the ballot measure, and strong voter support.
+Missouri’s adult-use cannabis market is one of the more successful recent legalizations in the country β a large dispensary network, a competitive tax rate, automatic expungement built into the ballot measure, and strong voter support.
 Missouri residents have more generous possession limits than many legal states and a home cultivation allowance that rivals the most permissive programs in the US.